bakirillov/neurovalidation/README.md

 # neurovalidation
-Code for NN-based construct validity evaluation paper in DTGS'18
+Code for NN-based construct validity evaluation paper in DTGS'18.
+The paper is available at https://arxiv.org/abs/1806.00905

 ## Divergence of metrics distributions during training